sharmaprakhar/zynq_ddr_design_ex/README.md

 6. simulation setup:

-include the provided files in your design.
+include the provided files in your design (or use the provided tcl script)

 create a testbench with an enable and reset signal for logic control